Jamie452/NumberStrings/README.md

 A simple Javascript class that formats numeric values into a more readable format.

-By default it will format up to a `septillion (1,000,000,000,000,000,000,000,000)`, however you can pass your own list of `units` to the constructor if you would like to overwrite/extend the default behaviour.
+By default it will format up to a `septillion (1,000,000,000,000,000,000,000,000)`, however you can pass your own list of `units` to the constructor if you would like to overwrite/extend the default list of units.

 Basic Usage: